Kajabi/dse_challenge/README.md

 - a few components built with React/Next.js.
 See `thyme/components`.
 - a blossoming style library built with Sass.
 See `thyme/styles`.
-- a simple demostration page displaying the components and a few variations.
+- a simple demonstration page displaying the components and a few variations.
 See `thyme/pages/index.js`.

 The rest of the contents of `thyme` are, for the most part, just part of the standard Next.js initial file set.